 - Gums that have separated from your teeth

 - Constant bad breath or bad taste in the mouth

 Gum disease can quickly progress to affect the bone that surrounds and supports your teeth.
 Bacteria supported by gum disease can also spread to other parts of the body.
 Many medical conditions, including heart disease, stroke, and premature birth, have been linked to untreated gum disease.
 Don’t let gum disease steal your healthy smile.
-Make your periodontal therapy appointment with Dr. Gerber, your trusted family dentist Tyler TX, and his highly qualified team of dental hygienists today.
+Make your periodontal therapy appointment with Dr. Gerber, your trusted family dentist, and his highly qualified team of dental hygienists today.
 Gentle Dental Care proudly serves families throughout Tyler, TX, Whitehouse, Flint, Bullard, Lindale, and the surrounding areas.

 See what our